ent-tbm/entgvsd1/sphinx/source/building.rst

 Run EntGVSD
 ============

-Once EntGVSD has been built, it can be run, with simply:
+Once EntGVSD has been built, the fortran programs can be run, with simply:

 .. code-block:: bash